nvtkaszpir/prusa-connect-camera-script/docs/configuration.tuning.md

 ```
 <!-- markdownlint-disable line_length -->

+### Other processing

-Frankly speaking you can do anything you want with ffdshow, for example
+Frankly speaking you can do anything you want with ffmpeg, for example

 `-vf transpose=1,shufflepixels=m=block:height=16:width=16`